cilium/cilium/Documentation/security/network/encryption-wireguard.rst

   key in its corresponding ``CiliumNode`` CRD when a worker node's public key changes, given that the worker node will be unable to do so itself.

+  N/S load balancer traffic isn't encrypted when an intermediate node redirects a request to a different node with the following load balancer configuration:

+  - LoadBalancer & NodePort XDP Acceleration
+  - Direct Server Return (DSR)

 Legal
 =====